Aeronautical Design Software

 Software License Pricing

-Purchase includes CD-ROM, WibuKey and Aircraft Examples, Educational & multiple license discounts.
+Purchase includes CD-ROM, WibuKey, Educational & multiple license discounts.

 DARcorporation uses Wibu-Systems WibuKey copy protection for the AAA licensing.
 The WibuKey concept consists of a WibuBox and the Wibu software.
 The WibuBox or WibuKey refers to the USB dongle that contains the software license.
 Our software needs the license to be present so that it will run.
 The Wibu software (or drivers) refers to the Wibu program that must be installed so that the computer can recognize WibuBoxes.